kungfusheep/i/README.md

 51 minutes ago: had a coffee with @fred, he told me about %anotherproject
 ```

+## GPT Integration

+The following actions use the GPT API.
+For this to work you need `GPT_ACCESS_TOKEN` to be set in your environment.

+To generate an OpenAI key, go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) and create a new key.

 ### Get a digest

 You can use `i` to make a weekly digest using your notes.
-For this to work you need `GPT_ACCESS_TOKEN` to be set in your environment.

-To generate an OpenAI key, go to [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys) and create a new key.

 ```bash
 ❯ i digest